 An education at The University of Texas at Austin is a family experience, and it all starts with the admission process.

-Parents can support their prospective Longhorns in many ways throughout the application process.
+Families can support their prospective Longhorns in many ways throughout the application process.
 Encourage your child to reflect on their interests and goals, explore educational possibilities with an open mind, and make the most of the transition between high school and college.
 Whether you’ve helped other children apply to college or this will be your first time, the university’s Office of Admissions provides the information and resources to support you and your student throughout the process.

 Interested in learning more about the opportunities UT Austin offers?
 Start with our list of majors and explore the honors programs open to freshman applicants.
 Our rankings confirm our status as one of the biggest and best research universities in the world, and as one of the best college values in Texas and the U.S.